UICodes89/search-component/README.md

 # Implementation

-I have used Angular 1.5.6 with css3 fexlbox , I have wrriten sass for css for now i have uploaded converted file in css form. no need to compile, bootstrap3. it's a component based structure.
+I have used Angular 1.5.6 with css3 fexlbox , I have wrriten sass for css for now i have uploaded converted file in css form. no need to compile, bootstrap3. it's a component based structure.Node Js latest version with with npm and node-saas installed other wise gulp scss command will not work.